 There appears to be a disparity between most Millennials‘ (also known as Gen Y) ideal saving habits and what they’re actually doing.
 “Eight out of 10 Millennials said the Great Recession taught them they have to save ‘now’ to ‘survive’ economic problems down the road, and while 80 percent of Millennials knew they should be saving money, only 55 percent were actually doing it,” said a recent Wells Fargo survey.

 If Millennials — those born in the early 1980s to the early 2000s — have a plan, why do they struggle so much to save?
 Well, the answer is that they seem to have quite a bit going against them.
-According to The Project on Student Debt: Class of 2013 grads have an average debt load of $28,400.
+According to The Project on Student Debt: The class of 2013 grads has an average debt load of $28,400.
 Furthermore: “From 2008-2012, student loan debt has risen by 6 percent each year.”
 Wages, it seems, are falling too: “Since the Great Recession struck in 2007, the median wage for people between the ages of 25 and 34, adjusted for inflation, has fallen in every major industry except for health care.”
 Data shows that Millennials seem to be hit harder than others: “Since 2007, overall wages are up 15 percent (not adjusted for inflation), young grads’ wages are up 6 percent, and young-grads-in-business-and-finance are up 2.6 percent.”

 So what can Millennials do?